Donor Profile

 Sweden is a parliamentary democracy.
 At the national level, the people are represented by the Riksdag, which has legislative power.
 The government implements the Riksdag's decisions and draws up proposals for new laws or amendments.
 There are general elections every four years.
 The three dominant political parties are the Swedish Social Democratic Party, the Moderate Party, and the Sweden Democrats.

-Former Minister for Foreign Affairs Tobias Billström (Moderate Party) presented Sweden's Statement of Foreign Policy, which summarizes the government’s ODA priorities, to Parliament on February 14, 2024.
-Ukraine will remain a Swedish foreign and development policy priority.
-In 2024, Ukraine is expected to become the largest recipient of Swedish bilateral development assistance.
+Former Minister for Foreign Affairs Tobias Billström (Moderate Party) presented Sweden's Statement of Foreign Policy, which summarizes the government’s ODA priorities, to in February 2024.
+Ukraine will remain Sweden's top foreign and development policy priority.
+In 2024, Ukraine is expected to be the largest recipient of Swedish bilateral development assistance.
+Priorities for this area of support are outlined in Sweden’s strategy for reconstruction and reform cooperation with Ukraine 2023–2027 focusing on democracy, social and economic reconstruction, green transition and future EU membership.

-Sweden also aims to use ODA as a lever to strengthen countries’ democracy and participation in the international economy.
+Sweden also aims to use ODA as a lever to strengthen countries’ democratic development and participation in the international economy and find synergies between its international development and global trade policies.
 Sweden has an ambition to make ODA more focused, relevant, effective, and transparent.
 Objectives will be set in terms of quality and results.

 In addition to support for Ukraine, ODA will prioritize poverty reduction and health initiatives for the most vulnerable, humanitarian support, democracy and human rights, enhanced climate action, and initiatives for the rights and opportunities of women and girls.